pjtunstall/almondala/README.md

 ## Experimental branches

 This repo includes several old feature branches.
 At present, these are in raw JavaScript, as they date to before I switched to using TypeScript for the project.
-Another significant change I've made to the main branch since I last touched them that I'm no longer trying to parallelize the Rust with the [rayon](https://docs.rs/rayon/latest/rayon/) crate (library).
-[Benchmarking](#benchmarking) showed that `rayon` made the calculations 1.8 times slower.
-As I now realize, this is because WebAssembly doesn't have direct support for multithreading at the hardware level and instead relies on JavaScript worker threads for parallelism.
+Another significant change I've made to the main branch since I last touched them is that I'm no longer trying to parallelize the Rust with the [Rayon](https://docs.rs/rayon/latest/rayon/) crate (library).
+[Benchmarking](#benchmarking) showed that Rayon made the calculations 1.8 times slower.
+As I now realize, WebAssembly doesn't have direct support for multithreading at the hardware level and instead relies on JavaScript worker threads for parallelism.
+Hence, I assume, I was getting all of the overhead and none of the benefit of Rayon.

 - `fake`: a progressive loading effect: panning or zooming the current frame before calculating the next one.
-(Works up to a point: a series of pans and zooms will eventually get out of sync with the properly calculated view, maybe due accumulated rounding errors.
+(Works up to a point, but a series of pans and zooms will eventually get out of sync with the properly calculated view, maybe due accumulated rounding errors.
 In the current asynchronous setup, there would also be the issue of rendered values always falling behind the actual state, hence why I've only used the effect for the replay zoom.)
 - `offscreen`: two worker threads, each of which puts its image to an `OffscreenCanvas`.
 A request to calculate is sent to both simultaneously.
 One does a quick first pass with a smaller iteration limit.
 The main thread toggles the opacity of the two canvases to display the results as needed.
 (Works, but with occasional glitchy jumps, and reset is jarring on Firefox.
 Essentially supersceded when I successfully introduced the worker pool that's now used in `main`.)
 - `lines`: an attempt at calculating odd and even numbered columns separately, one after the other, so as to have something to display faster, while waiting for the rest of the calculation.
 (The basic idea of calculating alternate lines works--the Rust does its job--but the branch is not yet fully functional.
 It derived from `offscreen`, and I think the two workers/canvases are complicting matters.)
 - `shared`: an attempt at sharing memory betwee JS and Wasm.
 (Not yet working.
 The idea is still relevant as a possible future optimization.)